romilly/wg2/content/index.md

 Looking for clear, current, reliable information and ideas to help you build successful digital projects?

-Explore a decade of [blog posts](https://blog.rareschool.com) and a growing collection of books, guides, talks and courses.
+Explore a growing collection of books, free guides, talks and a decade of [blog posts for digital makers](https://blog.rareschool.com).